harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/erlang-sdk-reference.md

 For getting started quickly:

-1. For **Erlang** based applications, you can clone our sample Erlang application in [GitHub](https://github.com/harness-apps/ff-erlang-server-sample) below.
+1. For **Erlang** based applications, you can clone our sample Erlang application in [GitHub](https://github.com/harness-apps/ff-erlang-server-sample).
 2. For **Elixir** based applications, you can clone our sample Elixir application in [GitHub](https://github.com/harness/ff-elixir-server-sample).

 ## Before you begin